Nonlinear Skew Quasi-Cyclic Codes: Structure of Pn -Submodules of Rnl

 where $a_1, a_2, \ldots, a_\kappa$ with $\kappa \le r\ell$ are the nonzero diagonal entries of $\overline{J}$ with $a_i$ a total divisor of $a_{i+1}$ for all $i=1, \ldots, \kappa-1$.
 Then,

-Applying row operations to the first and $(k+1)$-st row of this matrix, we can implement the Euclidean algorithm for the greatest common right divisor of the elements $a_1$ and $X^n-1$ in the first column of this matrix.
-This process results in the equivalent matrix
+Applying row operations to the rows of this matrix, we can implement the Euclidean algorithm to find the greatest common right divisor of the respective entries $a_i$ and $X^n-1$ in the first $\kappa$ columns of this matrix.
+Row swaps then result in the following equivalent matrix: